|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 IES - Interruptible Electricity Service

-Dispatchable generation - generation that can follow a load change command from the ISO to power up or down usually in response to the plant's bid being below or above the market clearing price respectively.
+Dispatchable generation - generation that can follow a load change command from the IESO to power up or down usually in response to the plant's bid being below or above the market clearing price respectively.

-Dispatchable load - load that participates in the wholesale market and that can follow a load change command from the ISO to power up or down usually in response to the load's bid being above or below the market clearing price respectively.
+Dispatchable load - load that participates in the wholesale market and that can follow a load change command from the IESO to power up or down usually in response to the load's bid being above or below the market clearing price respectively.